ojudz08/Automation_Projects/parsing_documents/mergePDFs/README.md

 ### What are the pre-requisites?

 Run the command below in following order.
+Or you may simply run the run.bat which also contains the commands below.

 ```Python
 python -m pip install -r requirements.txt